dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 We incorporate machine learning into our .NET for Apache Spark apps by using [ML.NET](https://dot.net/ml), an open source and cross-platform machine learning framework for .NET developers.

-For each sample, we have a C# app and a README.md explaining the sample.
+For each sample, we have a folder than contains a C# app and a README.md explaining the sample.

 <table>
  <tr>